How Baaj Nwaavjo I’tah Kukveni Affects Hunters, Ranchers, Private Landowners

 The new Baaj Nwaavjo I’tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument protects 917,618 acres of federal public lands north and south of Grand Canyon National Park, and includes the ancestral homelands of many Native American tribes.

-For more than 100 years, American presidents of both political parties have used their power under the Antiquities Act to protect areas of historical and scientific value as national monuments ranging in size from 1 acre to about 283 million acres.
+For more than 100 years, American presidents of both political parties have used their power under the Antiquities Act to protect areas of historical and scientific value as national monuments.
+These monuments have ranged in size from 1 acre to about 283 million acres.
 And many national monuments are managed differently according to the needs and specific circumstances of the landscape and communities they’re a part of — from the federal agencies that oversee management to the specific uses that are protected or prohibited.

 Protecting Baaj Nwaavjo I’tah Kukveni as a national monument was extremely popular in Arizona, in part because the monument preserves the landscape and cultural resources it contains as well as existing hunting, livestock grazing, and private property rights.